SAP-archive/sap-iot-samples/README.md

 To find all developer oriented material please refer to https://community.sap.com/topics/internet-of-things.

 # Limitations and Known Issues
-The included samples do not cover all SAP IoT apis and functionalities.
+The included samples do not cover all SAP IoT APIs and functionalities.

 # Support and Contributing
+These samples are provided "as-is" basis with detailed documentation on how to use them.

 Please use our [community](https://answers.sap.com/tags/73554900100800002247) for questions and answers on the sample code.

 If you have found a material issue with the example please create an [issue](https://github.com/SAP-samples/sap-iot-samples/issues) in this GitHub repo.